When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Modes of Transportation

-the Anchorage City Center neighborhood commuting on a bicycle to and
+revealed that the Anchorage City Center neighborhood is a fantastic

 Notable & Unique: Migration / Stability